mk12/sicp/notes/text.md

 > We have seen that procedures are, in effect, abstractions that describe compound operations on numbers independent of the particular numbers. [@1.3]

-- We could always use `(* x x x)` instead of using a cube procedure, but this would be a disadvantage.

 > One of the things we should demand from a powerful programming language is the ability to build abstractions by assigning names to common patterns and then to work in terms of the abstractions directly. [@1.3]

-- Even with procedures, we are still limiting ourselves if we only ever let parameters be numbers.
+- Procedures operating on numbers are powerful, but we can go further.
-- To abstract more general programming patterns, we need to write precedes that take other procedures as arguments and return new procedures.
+- To abstract more general programming patterns, we need to write procedures that take other procedures as arguments and return new procedures.
 - These are called _higher-order_ procedures.

 ### 1.3.1: Procedures as Arguments

-Procedures that compute a sum are all similar.
-They are all based on the following template:
+Procedures that compute a sum all look the same:

 ```
 (define («name» a b)